 You will be in the A5335s substudy approximately 10 days.
+If your substudy Visit 8 (Day 7) is rescheduled, you will be in the A5335s substudy up to 84 days, depending on when Visit 8 is rescheduled.
 After the substudy is completed, you will continue to be in A5329 until that study is completed.